Crazyokd/pt.csust_crawler/bulk-email-sender/README.md

 ## Usage

 - Make sure you have Python installed in your system.
-- Download or Clone the repo and then move into the `automailer` directory.
+- Download or Clone the repo.
 - Install all dependancies:
   ```shell
   pip install -r requirements.txt